jbs-public-function/vis/README.md

 add conda kernel to jupyter notebook
 * `python -m ipykernel install --user --name other-env --display-name "Python (other-env)"`

 if you want to mess with shapefiles at all (try) and install these.
-I've mostly used GDAL on mac where it's a pain to install, I don't have experience with it on windows.
+I've mostly used GDAL on mac where it's a pain to install.
+I didn't have much experience with it on windows until now.

 ```
 conda install -c conda-forge gdal